JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-11-04-Final Progress.md

 layout: post
 title: "Final Progress"
 date: 2017-10-30
-excerpt: "3 days to go"
+excerpt: "Updated: And the results are in!"
 tags:
 - Game 2
 - L-LPG